wryfi/burl/README.rst

 ``burl`` implements a URL shortening service by allowing authenticated users to create a brief URL pointing to any other URL.
 When the brief URL is requested from ``burl``, it returns a redirect to the original URL.
+The user may specify the brief url, which must be globally unique, or the system will generate a random one.

+There are two primary interfaces to burl:

+#. the built-in django admin at ``/admin``;
-There is a minimal restful API implemented with django rest framework.
+#. a minimal restful API based on django rest framework (see ``/api/v1/swagger``).

-The current version can be found at ``/api/v1`` or you can view the swagger interface at ``/api/v1/swagger``.
-Note that you will need to authenticate to view the relevant api endpoints.
-Session and token based authentication are enabled by default.
+New brief URLs can only be created by authenticated users (via session auth or token auth).

 ``burl`` uses `hashids <https://hashids.org/>`_ for automatically generated brief URLs.
 Each auto-generated BURL is created using a random salt and a